-Former Ipswich and England footballer, and currently (as of July 2019) defensive coach of Chinese club Guangzhou R&F.
+Former Ipswich and England footballer, and defensive coach of Chinese club Guangzhou R&F.

 Although he was born in Singapore in December 1958, Terry Butcher spent his childhood in Lowestoft, where he attended Lowestoft Grammar School, and where he met his future wife Rita.
 He famously turned down the chance to join Norwich City youth team as, like his father, he was a fan of Ipswich Town – Norwich’s fiercest rivals!
 While living in Suffolk, Butcher owned a chain of insurance brokers which was later acquired by the Norwich and Peterborough Building Society.